 Your website will consist of multiple web pages.
 Each page should have a very specific purpose.
 There’s no rule on how many pages a website needs, but a good rule of thumb is as many pages as it takes to tell your story and share your offerings...and nothing more.
 Your website should have at least the following pages or sections.

 Home: Your homepage is where you grab your visitors' attention, make it clear what you do, and direct them where they need to go.

-About: This is where you tell your story, or at least the part of your story that your future clients want to know about.
+About: This is where you tell your story, and introduce your practitioners.

 Services: Use your services page to outline all your offerings.
 If you only offer one service, your homepage can double as your services page.